This post contains affiliate links. We may receive a commission for purchases and bookings made through these links.

 2.6 Toilets and Showers in China

 The availability of public toilets surprised me.
-Most stalls have squatting floor fixtures, however some provide western toilet seat options.
+Most stalls have squatting floor fixtures, however, some provide western toilet seat options.
 Be aware that facilities in older neighborhoods may not have dividing partitions.
 Toilet paper, paper towels and soap are rarely provided in public bathrooms.
-Bring your own!
+If you are planning a trip to China, bring your own!

 Unless you stay in a large chain hotel, the concept of a separate shower enclosure doesn’t exist.
 The shower is part of the bathroom and water drains directly into a floor drain or a floor squatting toilet seat.

-Food is simply amazing – just keep an open mind to trying new things.
-You will find whatever you fancy, from the sophisticated and complex to exotic and out right bizarre.
+Food is simply amazing!
+Most importantly, to enjoy it, you have to keep an open mind to trying new things.
+You will find whatever you fancy, from the sophisticated and complex to exotic and outright bizarre.

 I will let the sample photos I took during this trip speak for themselves.

 2.8 People are People, Treat them with Kindness and Respect

 In Zhangjiajie, I veered off the beaten path and found myself in a local market.
 I encountered a street vendor selling oranges.
 His grim look struck me, and so I approached him with a smile and politely asked if I could take his photo.
 His face lit up, and he wore a big smile expressing his surprise that I was interested in taking his photo.
 He gleefully accepted and posed for the camera, and then surprised me by offering an orange as a token of appreciation.
 All I did is express interest in him as a human being and respected his right to refuse.

 This encounter restored my faith in humanity.
 At the core, we are all the same.
 Treating people with kindness and respect is a currency we should give away generously, it is free!